Blade Nzimande

-Bonginkosi Emmanuel "Blade" Nzimande (born 14 April 1958 in Edendale near Pietermaritzburg) is a South African politician, sociologist, philosopher, educator, anti-apartheid activist and Minister of Higher Education, Science and Technology.
-He was Minister of Transport from 2018 to 2019, and Minister for Higher Education and Training from 2009 to 2017.
+Bonginkosi Emmanuel "Blade" Nzimande (born 14 April 1958 in Edendale near Pietermaritzburg) is a South African politician, sociologist, and former anti-apartheid activist who is currently serving as Minister of Science, Technology and Innovation.
+A cabinet minister since 2009, Nzimande was the General Secretary of the South African Communist Party from 1998 to 2022.

-He has been the General Secretary of the South African Communist Party since 1998.
+Nzimande formerly served as the Minister of Higher Education, Science and Technology from 2019 to 2024, as Minister of Transport from 2018 to 2019, and as Minister of Higher Education and Training from 2009 to 2017.

 Education

 "Blade" Nzimande was one of the three children of Nozipho Alice and Phillip Sphambano, a Tsonga herbalist from Mozambique.
 He attended the Roman Catholic School, Henryville, and then Plessiers Lower Primary School before going to Mthethomusha School in Edendale, the first school in the area established under the new Bantu education system.
 He matriculated in 1975 at Georgetown High, Edendale.
 He completed a Psychology Honours degree at the University of Natal in 1980, a master's degree in Industrial Psychology in 1981, and a PhD from the same university for a thesis titled The corporate guerrillas: class formation and the African corporate petty bourgeoisie in post-1973 South Africa, in the field of Sociology.

 In 1976 Nzimande enrolled at the University of Zululand to study for a BA degree in Public Administration and Psychology.
 He became involved in student activity, including a food boycott and demonstrations against the award of an honorary doctorate to Prince Mangosuthu Buthelezi in May 1976.
 Nzimande returned to university in 1977 and completed his degree in 1979.
 After graduating, he returned to Edendale and joined the Azanian Students' Organisation (Azaso) which eventually broke away from the Black Consciousness Movement (BCM), aligning itself with the Congress or Charterist tendency.
 For Nzimande the shift from BCM to the Chartersist position was facilitated by weekly Zulu broadcasts from Radio Freedom and Radio Moscow.
 In this way he and his colleagues became acquainted with the policy of the African National Congress (ANC) and they started to receive underground ANC documents.
 While active in Azaso Nzimande completed his Honours and master's degrees.